simple-configuration-server/website/docs/server-configuration/endpoints-directory.md

 These files should adhere to the schema found [here](https://github.com/simple-configuration-server/simple-configuration-server/blob/main/scs/schemas/scs-env.yaml), which also includes more extensive descriptions of each property.
-Note that this schema also defines the defaults for each property, used when properties are not defined.
+Note that this schema also defines the defaults for each property, used when properties are missing.
 All properties in scs-env files are optional, but empty scs-env files should be omitted.

-In case you simply want to host the files in your config directory, without using any of the templating features, you can place the following scs-env.yaml file in the root of the config dir:
+In case you simply want to host the files in your endpoints directory, without using any of the templating features, you can place the following scs-env.yaml file in the root of the endpoints directory:
 ```yaml
 template:
   enabled: false